DivyamSamarwal/Techsaurus/docs/doc3.md

 :::

 :::caution
-If you find any bug, feel free to message me `Divyam#7497` Or join discord help server, click the [link](https://discord.gg/nUFxsaGMQq).
+If you find any bug, feel free to message me `divyamsamarwal` Or join discord help server, click the [link](https://discord.gg/nUFxsaGMQq).

 :::